-There are 14 hazardous waste facilities registered as EPA Biennial Reporter facilities; 13 are in Tallahassee, while one is in the St. Marks.
+There are 14 hazardous waste facilities registered as EPA Biennial Reporter facilities; 13 are in Tallahassee, while one is in St. Marks.
 EPA Biennial Reporter facilities handle hazardous waste and are required to report to the EPA Administrator at least once every two years (EPA 2016a).
-Additionally, 355 closed, two abandoned, and 233 active petroleum contamination tracking sites within the watershed are registered with the Storage Tank and Petroleum Contamination Monitoring (STCM) database.
+Additionally, 629 closed, three abandoned, and 471 active petroleum contamination tracking sites within the watershed are registered with the Storage Tank and Petroleum Contamination Monitoring (STCM) database.
 There are 23 contaminated dry cleaning sites eligible for the state-funded Dry-cleaning Solvent Cleanup Program within the basin.
 Most STCM and dry-cleaning sites are in historically developed areas in Tallahassee and Monticello, with additional sites in Crawfordville and St. Marks.